Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 If you are moving and your child receives special education and related services, you should hand carry all necessary school and medical documents, including the most current IEP and current evaluation reports.
 Hand carrying these documents ensures that they are not lost and allows the new school to begin the process as soon as you arrive.

-Parents of children enrolled in special education should hand-carry copies of all pertinent school and medical documents, to include their children’s Individualized Education Program (IEP) and current testing and evaluation reports, to provide to the new school.
+Parents of children enrolled in special education should hand-carry copies of all pertinent school and medical documents, to include their children’s Individualized Education Program (IEP), 504 Plan, and current testing and evaluation reports, to provide to the new school.

 It is helpful if parents call the Ft.
-Stewart/South Carolina Superintendent’s office 912-369-6691 in advance of their arrival so we can plan for a smooth transition to our schools.
+Stewart/South Carolina Superintendent’s office 912-304-7102 in advance of their arrival in order to ensure a smooth trasition to Fort Jackson schools.

-South Carolina & Fort Stewart DistrictSC/FS District Superintendent’s Office376 Davis Avenue, Bldg.
+South Carolina & Fort Stewart DistrictSC/FS District Superintendent’s Office376 Chateau-Thierry Avenue, Bldg.
 5605Fort Stewart, GA 31315